sasidhar-danturti/genai-experiments/README.md

   necessary environment variables (e.g., `INGESTION_QUEUE_URL`).
 - Execute the SQL script in a Databricks SQL warehouse or notebook to create the tracking tables before running the job.
+- Review `docs/runbooks/document_processing_api.md` for the API contract, deployment runbook, and IAM references.
+- Integrate against the API using the helper in `clients/document_processing_client.py`, which demonstrates submission, polling, and result pagination.